Zürich

 The Old Town, also called Altstadt, is one of the most beautiful and charming areas in Zürich.
 Here you can stroll around narrow lanes and medieval houses.
 This area is highly appreciated by both tourists and locals, and it was once home to influential people such as Einstein, James Joyce and Richard Wagner.

 This well maintained zoo is very popular and a great place for the whole family to enjoy a day of fun.
-Here you can find many different animal species like penguins, lions, tigers, apes and elephants.
+Here you can find many animal species like penguins, lions, tigers, apes and elephants.
 Onsite there is also a tropical rainforest including huge marine reef tanks.

 The Grossmünster ("Great Minster") is a Romanesque-style church and one of the three major churches in the city.
 The tall twin towers of "Great Minster" dominate the Zürich skyline.
 It was from this spot that the humanist Ulrich Zwingli preached the Reformation.

 The St. Peters Church (Kirche Sankt Peter) was originally built in the 8th century but was much altered in the 13th century and again in 1705.
-The largest clock in Europe is situated on the tower of St. Peters Church and has a diameter of 8,7 meters.
+The largest clock in Europe is situated on the tower of St. Peters Church and has a diameter of 8.7 meters.

 This trendy area invites you to stroll around tiny shops that offers everything from international fashion brands to local labels and from second-hand to high fashion.
 There is even a market hall, housing more than 30 vendors where you can buy fresh fruits and vegetables or why not enjoy a coffee in one of the cafes along the Viadukt Arches.